Dharkayn Geenyo: Contemporary

+SSC-Khatumo control

 In November 2020, a mine exploded in a village near Dharkayn Geenyo, killing three pastoralists.
 They are mines from the former Somalia- SSC khaatumo war and are sometimes exposed during the rainy season.

+On the 22nd of March 2025, a delegation from the SSC-Khatumo admnistration led by officer Cabdisahal, including a minister of security, minister of inner affairs, and the Khatumo governor of Sool province, and the general of SSC-Khatumo established administrative duties in Dharkayn Geenyo.